Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

-In \citet{Abbott:2021GWTC3pop}, LVK present the population properties of compact object mergers based on the data from O1, O2, and O3.
-The authors use an updated set of events, based on a chosen false-alarm threshold of $< 0.25\,\rm{yr}^{-1}$, to assure high purity, particularly among mergers with a neutron star.
-This omits several candidates of moderate significance including {GW190403$\_$051519 and GW200220$\_$061928} from the GWTC catalogs (GWTC-1, GWTC-2, GWTC-2.1, and GWTC-3).
+{It is common that \ac{GW}-related studies use subsets of the LVK GWTC, and in the context of the number of \ac{GW} detections two subsets presented in the \ac{LVK} population analysis \citet{Abbott:2021GWTC3pop} are often used in the literature.} {First}, in \citet{Abbott:2021GWTC3pop}, the \ac{LVK} Collaboration presents the population properties of compact object mergers based on the data from O1, O2, and O3.
+The authors use an {sub}set of events {from the LVK GWTC} based on the chosen false-alarm threshold of $< 0.25\,\rm{yr}^{-1}$ to assure high purity, particularly among mergers with a neutron star\footnote{Where the low-significance event GW190531 was not included, lacking parameter inference results for use in hierarchical analyses~\citep{Abbott:2021GWTC3pop}: GW190531 was found in GWTC-2.1 with a FAR of $0.41 \,\rm{yr}^{-1}$ in the GstLAL pipeline, passing the threshold of a FAR of less than 2 per year, but had $\pastro <0.5$, so no parameter inference was performed \citep{Abbott:2021-GWTC-2-1}, leading to its exclusion in the LVK population analysis even though this uses a FAR threshold of $1 \, \rm{yr}^{-1}$ \citep{Abbott:2021GWTC3pop}.}.
+This omits several candidates of moderate significance including {GW190403$\_$051519 and GW200220$\_$061928}.
 At this threshold LVK expects approximately one event to not be of astrophysical origin.
 They present the population catalog in their Table~1, consisting of 63 \ac{BHBH}, 2 \ac{BHNS}, and 2 \ac{NSNS} mergers.
+Second, in the same paper the authors instead also discusses the inclusion of all events with FAR $<1\,\rm{yr}^{-1}$, which is a slightly less strict threshold.
+At this threshold LVK expects approximately 4.6 events to not be of astrophysical origin.
+Using this threshold, LVK presents this population in Table~1 with 76 events consisting of 70 \ac{BHBH}, 4 \ac{BHNS}, and 2 \ac{NSNS} mergers \citep{Abbott:2021GWTC3pop}.
+This population catalog is used by the authors to analyze the redshift evolution of \ac{BHBH} mergers.